Chain algebras of finite distributive lattices: Chain algebras of planar distributive lattices

 Moreover, $\widetilde C$ is the largest chain which is smaller than both $C$ and $D$, so $\widetilde{C}=C\wedge D$, and similarly $\widetilde{D}= C \vee D$.
 This proves the claim on the sorting, and that $L'$ is a lattice with the prescribed meet and join.
-We will later see that $L'$ can in fact be identified with an interval in Young's lattice and is therefore distributive. \end{proof}
+We will see in Lemma \ref{lemma:youngs_lattice} that $L'$ can in fact be identified with an interval of Young's lattice and is therefore distributive. \end{proof}

+Finally, we would like to introduce the notion of a sortable FDL.
+We have seen that sortable sets of monomials define toric algebras with well understood defining ideals.
+We have also seen that the meet and join of maximal chains of a planar FDL can be expressed via the sorting operator.
+This leads to the following definition: \begin{Definition} Let $L=\mathcal{J}(P)$, as before.
+We will say that $L$ is \textit{sortable} if there exists a labelling on $L$ such that $B=\{t_C\mid C \text{ is a maximal chain of } L\}$ is a sortable set of monomials. \end{Definition}

+Applying Lemma \ref{lemma:planar-sort-hibi} we can now give a classification of the chain algebras arising from planar FDLs.

-\begin{Theorem} The following are equivalent for a finite distributive lattice $L$.
+\begin{Theorem} The following are equivalent for an FDL $L$.